The Toyota RAV4 features several different drive modes including Normal Mode, Trail Mode, Eco Mode, EV Mode, Sport Mode, Snow Mode, and more.

 Trail mode is a system that performs integrated control for the AWD, brake, and drive force control systems to assist the drive power on bumpy roads such as a dirt trail.

 Trail Mode on the Toyota RAV4 helps to enhance the AWD system in low-traction situations, such as snow and mud.
-It uses the open differential and braking system to send power from the slipping wheel to the wheel with traction between the left and right sides of the vehicle.
+It uses the open differential and braking system to send power from the slipping wheel to the wheel with traction.

 With Trail Mode, the auto limited slip feature is also activated, allowing an enhanced throttle and shift control to enable better traction.